Lucianomcba/Chromance/chromance-firmware/README.md

 This bad boy will create a wifi network named `Chromance` you simply need to join this network and a popup UI will guide you through joining it to your network.

 Once it is on your network I recommend going into your router and assigning the mac address a static IP, to make uploading easier since you'll specify the IP in your [platformio.ini](platformio.ini) file.

+To upload an update you must set the project environment at the bottom of the VSC from usb to default, make sure to set on the left side the port with the IP of the board.

 ## How to make an animation